 We’ve been exploring how to turn the OUT140 stories into 2d and 3d pieces of art since the very beginning of the project.
-The photo above is by Vince Laws who has been an incredible creative partner for the OUT140 Project.
+The photo above is by Vince Laws who was a brilliant creative partner in the early days of the OUT140 Project.
 In July 2010, the Norwich Arts Centre held an OUT140 exhibition that included the stories printed as large piece of text.
 Here’s Marcus next to his story:

 And here’s the exhibition in the background of a wedding reception!